Affordable shop launching to help support families hit by cost of living crisis

 “Food banks do great work across the region.

-“This is not a foodbank. £4 a week would get them a basic grocery shop.
-They can do two shops a week, and they would pick it themselves.
+“This is not a foodbank. £4 would get them a basic grocery shop, and they would pick it themselves.

 “Victory Church is a vibrant church, we do a lot in the community.
 But we want this to not just be a church thing, but a community thing facilitated by the church.